codeforamerica/form-flow/README.md

 The next step in generating PDFs is to create a `pdf-map.yaml` file.
 This file will act as a map of input fields from your application to PDF fields in your template PDF file.
-This file should be added to your applications `resources` folder, in a folder named `pdfs`.
+This file should be added to your application's `resources` folder.

 The following sections describe the expected keys in the `pdf-map.yaml` file.